dressel/NEC.jl/README.md

 Regardless of backend changes, the interface should remain intuitive and unchanged.

 Obviously, NEC.jl is a work in progress.
 I've favored functionality that I personally need, and I've favored simplicity over capturing the full functionality of NEC-2.
-If there's functionality you need, please leave an issue.
+If there's functionality you need, please file an issue.

 # Installation